 When people experience traumatic events, symptoms may include insomnia, reliving the event, startle response, and denial that the event had an impact.
 Over time, these symptoms can lead to anxiety and depression.
 During sessions I use a variety of evidence based therapeutic approaches including; Brainspotting, Mindfulness, and Trauma Focused Cognitive Therapy.
-Take a look at the descriptions of the services I provide and let me know how I can help you by contacting me.
+To determine if these forms of therapy will help in your treatment, we will complete a series of assessments.

 TRAUMA RECOVERY SERVICES

 TRAUMA FOCUSED COGNITIVE BEHAVIORAL THERAPY

 An evidence-based treatment model designed to assist with overcoming the negative effects of a traumatic experience.
 The main application is the treatment of posttraumatic stress and the goal is to help survivors of trauma.
 The core components of TF-CBT include; psychoeducation, relaxation, affective regulation, cognitive processing, trauma narrative, mastery of trauma reminders, and enhancing future safety.

 If you are looking to heal from, and prevent relapse of traumatic triggers, I can customize a program to decrease symptoms caused by Post-traumatic Stress Disorder.
 This program will include services you will choose from a menu of options and I will work with you to create a comprehensive treatment plan.
 This program will include 2 hours a week of Intensive Outpatient Treatment.